budcribar/RemoteBlazorWebViewTutorial/README.md

 Open the RemoteBlazorWebViewTutorial.sln with Visual Studio

-Open the project settings page for the RemoteBlazorWebViewTutorial.WpfApp using Visual Studio

-Click on the debug tab and set the application arguments to https://localhost:443
+Run the Local Profile using the Run button

-Click on the run button in Visual Studio (make sure the RemoteBlazorWebViewTutorial.WppfApp is set as Startup Project)
+  make sure the RemoteBlazorWebViewTutorial.WppfApp is set as Startup Project

+Now Run the Remote Profile using the Run button

 A main window will come up with a URL.
 Click on it

 At this point the sample blazor app will be running in a web browser!

-Next we will run the app locally.

-Stop RemoteBlazorWebViewTutorial.WpfApp if you still have it running in Visual Studio

-Open the project settings page for the RemoteBlazorWebViewTutorial.WpfApp using Visual Studio

-Click on the debug tab and clear the application arguments. i.e. Delete the "https://localhost:443"

-Now click on the run button in Visual Studio and the app will show the User Interface and run locally